mmettler21/political_analysis/README.md

   <img width="600" src="static/SA_f1.png">
 </p>

-This analysis showed some consistency as each year (except for 2015), the quotes from Foxnews were more negative than the one from the NYtimes.
-For the emotions, text2emotion function found that the quotes from Foxnews had more surprise and sadness.
+For the emotions, text2emotion function found that the quotations from Foxnews had more surprise and sadness than those from the New York Times (the two bar plots below illustrate this tendence).
 The fear emotion is about equal for all years between the two journals except for 2015 and 2020 where the quotes from Foxnews have more of this emotion.

-## By subject analysis:

-Six subjects were analysed: immigration, terrorism, climate change, abortion, religion and racism.
-The ones that showed the most differences are immigration, terrorism and religion where positive and negative from NLTK but also fear, surprise and sadness had low pvalues when comparing the distribution of these for the two journals.

 <body>
 <center>
-   <h3> Comparison of emotions about <b> immigration </b> between Foxnews and the NY times with text2emotion </h3>
+   <h3> Comparison of the <b> surprise and emotion average score year by year </b> between Foxnews and the NY times with text2emotion </h3>
    <div id="includedContent1"></div>
    </center>
 </body>